phanerka/link-stash/Lediting/Navigation.md

 Document-wide navigation notes: [[General doc navigation|here]]

+room making covers
+- room types and their requirements
+- how to use level editor and devtools
+- all (except region settings-related) possible ways to decorate the room

+region making covers
+- region files, what they do
+- creating a specific room type
+- adding lore-important items like pearls, broadcasts and echoes
+- in-depth .txt files modifications

-Are you new to lediting or need a step-by-step tutorial to make a basic room? [[Lediting/Getting started|getting started]].
+Are you new to lediting or need a step-by-step tutorial to make a basic room? [[0.
+Getting started|getting started]].
 Are you looking for:
-- something that's important for region making? [[Region making]]
+- (TODO delete probs) something that's important for region making? [[Region making]]
 - list of mods and their documentation? [[Lediting/Useful mods list|Useful mods list]]
 - some specific object / property to add in room?
 Check the section below ⬇ 👁 👁
 - pre-devtooling specific tutorial?
 "How to-" folder